-By defining these objectives and KPIs, aligned with the company's goals and the design team can measure the success of their app redesign efforts.
+By defining these objectives/KPIs, and aligning with the company's goals, the design team can measure the success of their app redesign efforts.

 So, the second step in redesigning a mobile app is all about identifying the key features of the app.
 It involves deep diving into the feedback and user behavior data collected in the previous steps and analyzing your app's current design.

-To identify the key features of the app, there are 2 things to consider:
+To identify the key features of the app, there are two things to consider:

 Understand the users' needs and what features they find most valuable.
 This can involve identifying the essential tasks that users perform in the app and determining the core features that are necessary to facilitate those tasks.

 Another aspect to consider is keeping up with current design trends to ensure the app stays fresh and appealing to users.
 Designers can use their skills and knowledge of the latest design trends to create a functional and visually pleasing app.